Looking for activities for your 3-year-old?

 Or simply put on a show and make noise.

-For extra fun, encourage them to create their own songs!
+For extra fun, please encourage them to create their own songs!

 But if you’re looking for something more tailored to your 3-year-old?

 Check out Duplo bricks.
-They’re bigger than regular legos and so not a chocking hazard!
+They’re bigger than regular legos and so not a choking hazard!

 Toy Kitchen Play

 Imagine being able to have your kiddo make your morning coffee for you!